carlnordenfelt/aws-api-gateway-for-cloudformation/README.md

 #Change Log

+## 1.0.2
+* Fix: Ensure that moving an API Method to another resource cleans up the old method.

 ## 1.0.1
 * Added backoff and retries if failure due to concurrent modifications. <a href="https://github.com/carlnordenfelt/aws-api-gateway-for-cloudformation/pull/5">PR #5</a>
 * Rewrote installation and deploy scripts in nodejs and npm.